chrisgaborit/tailwind-react-starter/FINAL_STATUS_REPORT.md

 **What It Does:**
 - Extracts specific models, techniques, examples from training material
-- Uses DeepSeek to analyze and extract content
+- Uses OpenAI ChatGPT to analyze and extract content
 - Passes extracted content to teaching agents

 **Test Results:**